-Incentivising and monitoring managers to align with Trustees' investment strategy
+Monitoring and incentivising managers to align with Trustee's investment strategy

-The Fiduciary Manager is incentivised to align its investment strategies with the Trustees' policies mentioned in this SIP through the terms set out in the Fiduciary Management Agreement and through the Trustees setting investment objectives which are reviewed annually.
-The Trustees will monitor performance quarterly and assess performance against these investment objectives annually.
-The Trustees have also appointed an independent adviser to assist in assessing the Fiduciary Manager's performance.
-Such review will also include how well the Fiduciary Manager is aligned with the SIP, including alignment in terms of ESG factors and the quality of service provided.
+The Fiduciary Manager is incentivised to align its investment strategies with the Trustee policies mentioned in this SIP through the terms set out in the Fiduciary Management Agreement, and by the Trustee setting investment objectives which are reviewed annually.
+The Trustee will monitor performance quarterly and assess performance against these investment objectives annually.
+Such review will also include how well the Fiduciary Manager is aligned with the SIP, including in terms of ESG factors and the quality of service provided.

-If the Fiduciary Manager does not meet its objectives it may ultimately result in the termination of its mandate.
-The agreement with SEI allows either of the Group Trustee or the Scheme Trustee to terminate the Agreement at any time by written notice to the other parties, with effect on such date as the notice may specify.
+If the Fiduciary Manager does not meet its objectives, it may ultimately result in the termination of its mandate.
+The agreement with SEI allows the Trustee to terminate with one month's notice.

-SEI engages third party asset managers either through the use of third party pooled funds or through the appointment of asset managers within multi-manager pooled funds.
+SEI engages third-party asset managers either through the use of third-party pooled funds or through the appointment of asset managers within multi-manager pooled funds.